 Answer questions during class and earn credit for doing so!
-As this course is offered using Zoom, we will be having a minimum of 5 zoom polls during class.
+There will be nine classes with polling activities over the course of the term.
 Credit will be assigned based attendance and participation (NOT the number of questions in each class or by the 'correctness' of responses provided).
-You can earn participation credit by responding to these zoom polls.
-Students must be in attendance during the lecture to participate in the zoom polls.
-Participation will be recorded automatically and therefore the zoom name used must be the name you are registered for the class under.
-In total 50 different polls will be offered throughout the course.
+You can earn participation credit by responding to at least one question per class.
+Students must be in attendance during the lecture to participate as participation after class will not be available.

-- -Participation in 35+ polls will be given 4% credit. - -Participation in 25+ polls will be given 2% credit. - -Participation in 15+ polls will be given 1% credit. - -Participation in less than 15 polls will not receive in-class participation credit.
+- -Participation in 7-9 classes will be given 4% credit. - -Participation in 5-6 classes will be given 3% credit. - -Participation in 4 classes will be given 2% credit. - -Participation in 3 or fewer classes will not receive in-class participation credit.